heptarch/heptarch.github.io/drafts/demon.md

 "Brownian clock" from dust he has found beneath the wigs. <br>

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and
 begoo".
-In weak (I suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath.
+In weak (suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath.
+Begins, with excitement, to discuss an "entanglement bridge" by which an "avatar can be teleported to safety".
+Largely unintelligible.
 </font>
 </div>